Close up of two people speaking during a counselling session. One person is taking notes on a notepad.

 • If you’re not sure if counselling is right for you, you can go to the My EC app and schedule a 1-to-1 appointment with the Wellbeing Team.
 If counselling is appropriate, they will guide you through the referral process.

-Please read our Privacy notice before submitting your referral to the Wellbeing team.
+Please read our Privacy Notice before submitting your referral to the Wellbeing team.

 Edinburgh College has partnered with SilverCloud to provide a range of mental health and emotional wellbeing online modules free for students and staff.
 It’s easy to get started and there are programmes on resilience, positive body image, anxiety and more.
 Sign up for SilverCloud Health.